asha23/arlo-framework/README.md

 SSH User: vagrant
 SSH Password: vagrant

 Alternatively, just use MAMP.
 Or something like https://www.themejuice.it, which provides an excellent and user-friendly environment for locally developing with WordPress.
+Or any other method you like for deploying locally.

 ## Config files